ghaithmusa0502/Rigol_Power_Supply_Automation/README.md

 This repository contains Python scripts designed for use in manufacturing tip etching, specifically for controlling a Rigol DP811A power supply (though the core logic can be adapted for other VISA-compatible instruments).

-## Scripts
+## Script

-### 1. Power_Supply_Stopper.py
+### Power_Supply_Stopper.py

-This script offers a comprehensive Tkinter-based GUI for controlling a programmable power supply.
+This script provides a comprehensive Tkinter-based graphical user interface (GUI) for controlling a programmable power supply.
 It includes advanced features such as preset management, configurable export formats, detailed logging, and an interactive user experience for electrochemical etching experiments.

 ## Key Features